A corruption trial revealed a #MeToo ethics entanglement for a top Biden adviser

 At the beginning of 2018, SKDK began its partnership with the Time's Up Legal Defense Fund.

-SKDK's role in the partnership was described by Time's Up as providing "storytelling and media relations support."
+SKDK's role in the partnership was described by the Time's Up Legal Defense Fund as providing "storytelling and media relations support."
 That work often involved connecting harassment survivors with public relations professionals, who would generally work at a reduced rate.
 Many of those PR professionals were not SKDK employees, and they were paid by the National Women's Law Center.

 SKDK boasted about the partnership, posting on social media that it was "proud to partner with @TIMESUPNOW #TimesUpLegalDefenseFund #TimesUp."